moderntribe/square-one/dev/docker/README.md

 npm run docker:global:start
 ```

-The start command will take awhile the first time.
+The start command will take a while the first time.
 You may run into an issue that reads like this:

 ```
 Starting docker-compose project: global